SysKitTeam/docs-point/docs/ai-agents-and-apps/ai-agents-and-apps-agents-inventory.md

 # Agents Inventory Report

 The **Agents Inventory** report gives you an overview of the **Microsoft agents across your tenant**.
-It provides details on SharePoint agents, Copilot Studio agents, and Agent Builder agents including their **type, ownership, and access**.
+It provides details on SharePoint agents, Copilot Studio agents, and Agent Builder agents, including their **type, ownership, and access**.

 :::info

-**AI Agents & Apps is currently in Early Access** and still in development.
-Due to that changes are still possible.
+**AI Agents in Syskit Point is currently in Early Access** and free to use while the feature is in active development.
+Feature behavior and scope may change as new capabilities are released.

 :::